19balazs86/PlayingWithAuthentication/BlazorWASM.Auth0.JWT.OpenIDConnect/README.md

 An example of using [Auth0](https://auth0.com) with OpenIDConnect in a Blazor WebAssembly application.

-The solution was created using the default Blazor WASM template,.
-Both the server and client customized for OpenIDConnect using Auth0. *(It can also easily work with other provider)*
+The solution was created using the default Blazor WASM template.
+The client is customized for OpenIDConnect using Auth0.
+Server is configured for JWT token issued by Auth0.

+You can compare this solution with [Blazor WASM BFF architecture](../BlazorWASM.BFF.Auth0.OpenIDConnect).

 ###### Deviation from the default template